kraasch/demo_webcraft_glossary/README.md

 <!--
 my task list:
-  - [ ] implement search for related terms,
+  - [ ] implement click and search for related terms,
   - [ ] implement sorting,
   - [ ] solve issue: do not scroll past footer,
   - [ ] write more entries.